semuconsulting/PyGPSClient/README.md

 1. `gnssntripclient` CLI utility.
 This implements a simple NTRIP Client which receives RTCM3 correction data from an NTRIP Server and (optionally) sends this to a designated output stream.
+1. <a name="ubxsave">`ubxsave` CLI utility</a>.
+This saves a complete set of configuration data from any Generation 9+ u-blox device (e.g. NEO-M9N or ZED-F9P) to a file.
+The file can then be reloaded to any compatible device using the `ubxload` utility.
+1. `ubxload` CLI utility.
+This reads a file containing binary configuration data and loads it into any compatible Generation 9+ u-blox device (e.g. NEO-M9N or ZED-F9P).
 1. `ubxsetrate` CLI utility.
 A simple utility which sets NMEA or UBX message rates on u-blox GNSS receivers.

 For further details, refer to the `pygnssutils` homepage at [https://github.com/semuconsulting/pygnssutils](https://github.com/semuconsulting/pygnssutils).